-Howells characterizes Clapp as an editor who was "kind to some neglected talents, and befriended them with a vigor and a zeal" ("First Impressions" 65).
-He includes Whitman in that number, estimating that the poet owed a great debt to the patronage of Clapp.
-Clapp was dedicated to establishing Walt Whitman's career by continually keeping his work before the public in the pages of the Press.
-Clapp published eleven of Whitman's poems and printed over twenty reviews of Leaves of Grass in addition to publishing eight poems written as parodies or homages to Whitman's distinct style.
+Howells characterizes Clapp as an editor who was "kind to some neglected talents, and befriended them with a vigor and a zeal," which included Walt Whitman, who owed a great debt to the patronage of Clapp ("First Impressions" 65).
+Clapp was dedicated to establishing Whitman's career by keeping his work before the public in the pages of the Press.
+To this end, Clapp published eleven of Whitman's poems and printed over twenty reviews of Leaves of Grass in addition to publishing eight poems written as parodies or homages to Whitman's distinct style.
 Clapp also gave ample advertising space to Thayer and Eldridge, the Boston-based publishing firm that had recently released the third (1860) edition of Leaves of Grass.
-Clapp remained a tireless champion of Whitman's work; Whitman would later muse that his own history could not be written without including Henry Clapp, Jr.
+Clapp remained a tireless champion of Whitman's work; Whitman would later muse that his own history could not be written without including Henry Clapp, Jr (Lause 53).

 Whitman describes Clapp as "a very witty man," remarking that he always took the head of the table amid the bohemians' reveries at Pfaff's.[pages:10]